Creating and configuring a Spack-Manager Project

 - $spack/../repos/exawind

-Where the $spack
+Where the $spack is a supported

 configuration variable